 Around 3 billion cubic meters of wood are degraded in Germany every year.
 For the protection of the filigree forest ecosystem and the limited extent to which wood resources are available, there are strict guidelines for forestry.
 European forests have traditionally been managed sustainably: This means that at least one new tree is reforested for each one that is felled.
 That is why you usually choose wood products from sustainable cultivation.

-No other material is as environmentally friendly.
-Wood is a guarantee for a resource-efficient circular economy with short transport routes, responsible processing and low-pollution disposal.
+No other material is so environmentally friendly.
+Wood is therefore a guarantee for a resource-efficient circular economy with short transport routes, responsible processing and low-pollution disposal.
 But not every wood is ecologically justifiable.
 The following criteria help you choose sustainable wood.

-The FSC, PEFC and Naturland seals of quality are reliable signs of organic wood from responsible forestry.
+The FSC, PEFC and Naturland seals of quality are a sure sign of organic wood from responsible forestry.
 Participating wood manufacturers must adhere to strict requirements for nature and animal protection as well as social justice.
-Certified woods with these seals are unobjectionable.
+Certified woods with these seals are harmless.

-Depending on the type of the FSC label, it can be recognized whether the products come from FSC-certified forestry ("FSC 100%") and whether only recycled material ("FSC Recycled") or a mixture that also uses wood from other controlled sources is used ("FSC Mix").
+Depending on the type of FSC label, it can be seen whether the product comes from FSC-certified forestry ("FSC 100%"), only recycling material ("FSC Recycled") or a mixture that also uses wood from other controlled sources was used ("FSC Mix").
 In the latter case, only companies whose processed amount of wood consists of at least 70% FSC-certified or approved recycling material may label their entire production with FSC Mix.
 The remaining 30% must meet the requirements of "Controlled Wood".